kaisunc/vscodevimacademy/README (cy01465-mcd15's conflicted copy 2021-04-06).md

    <img alt="" src="https://kaisunc.github.io/vscodevimacademy/data/images/activation.gif" />
    </details>

-## ISSUES
-1. Change to a Dark Theme, VVA currently only supports dark themes.
-2. I had intended to support multiple languages, theres only english, partial chinese and japanese for now.
-To change language, go to settings/vva/language

 ## GOALS
 Be the most comprehensive vim and vscode learning resource by providing interactive feedback in the editor itself.